joeaba/BQ-Data-Load/README.md

 Then Run the script using **`python3 [SCRIPT_FILENAME.PY]`**

-## Steps to setup the gcloud credentials:
+## Steps followed to get the scripting file to run:

-Steps:
+1. Setup the gcloud credentials:

-1.(a).
+(a).
 Need to create a service account with necessary permissions and then create and save a key file of it
 ```bash
 gcloud iam service-accounts create SERVICE_ACCOUNT_ID \
     --description="DESCRIPTION" \